mcdylanb/web-bus-app/notes.md

+Features:
+- [x] seats with clor indicator, identifying whether its occupied or vacant
+- [ ] color changes if close to destination (seat)
+- [ ] select seat to open modal
+- [x] add bus information

+Notes:
 first of all i had to start small because sometimes we tend to think of our project as this awesome thing, and keep on adding features, which in return: overwhelming us